 Yes!
 Check out our study abroad page for more details.

 Credit transfer is administered by the University Office of Admissions, not by the Slavic Department, whether the courses you have taken or are planning to take are at an American institution or abroad.
-However, it is generally up to the major/minor advisor to decide what role in fulfilling program requirements will be played by courses taken elsewhere (this is not the same thing as transferring credit – the concentration adviser may waive certain concentration requirements because of courses you have taken elsewhere, but this does not mean that the Admissions Office will give you UM credit for those courses equivalent to the requirements waived).
+However, it is generally up to the major/minor advisor to decide what role in fulfilling program requirements will be played by courses taken elsewhere (this is not the same thing as transferring credit – the major/minor adviser may waive certain requirements because of courses you have taken elsewhere, but this does not mean that the Admissions Office will give you UM credit for those courses equivalent to the requirements waived).
 Be sure to consult with your advisor about counting any courses taken abroad or at another institution toward your Slavic major or minor.